Written By ESR News Blog Editor Thomas Ahearn

 - Are there market failures (e.g. information asymmetries, externalities) in the area of privacy and data security?
 If so, what tools and strategies can businesses or consumers use to overcome or mitigate those failures?
 How can policymakers address those failures?

 Building on the success of its two previous PrivacyCon events, PrivacyCon 2018 will expand collaboration among privacy and security researchers, academics, industry representatives, consumer advocates, and the government.
-As part of this initiative, the FTC sought research on privacy and security implications of emerging technologies such as the Internet of Things, artificial intelligence, and virtual reality.
+As part of this initiative, the FTC sought research on privacy and security implications of emerging technologies such as the Internet of Things, Artificial Intelligence (AI), and virtual reality.
 The agenda includes four sessions:

 - Session 1 – 9:30 a.m. to 10:50 a.m.
 EST: Collection, Exfiltration, and Leakage of Private Information